- Written by Dr.Mehmet Demircioglu

 After surgery, increasing pain, spreading warmth, pus, bad smell, fever, grey or black tissue, persistent wetness, or bleeding caused by scratching should not be treated casually.
 These signs need proper medical contact.

-How should scalp products be handled before and after surgery?
+Scalp products before and after surgery

 Do not start a strong new shampoo, steroid lotion, oil, dye, peel, antiseptic, or home remedy close to the operation unless your doctor has instructed it.
 A reaction in the final days before surgery can turn a planned operation into a delay.

 No clinic should promise a normal result without first judging the scalp.
 Eczema may be mild and well controlled, or it may be active enough to change timing.
-A clinic that moves straight to graft numbers before asking about flares, scratching, medication, product reactions, and donor-area involvement is skipping important information.
+A clinic that moves straight to graft numbers before asking about flares, scratching, medication, product reactions, and donor area involvement is skipping important information.

 Photos alone are also limited.
 A photograph can show flakes or redness, but it may not show itch severity, broken skin, follicular openings, active scratching, or whether the diagnosis is correct.
 Planning a hair transplant from photos alone becomes especially risky when a medical scalp condition is involved.

-If the scalp is not ready, delaying surgery should remain on the table.
+When the scalp is not ready, delaying surgery should remain on the table.
 A delayed operation can still be a good operation.
 A rushed operation on active skin can spend grafts in the wrong environment.

-Bring clear photos of the scalp during a flare and during a calm period, your diagnosis if you have one, the names and strengths of creams or lotions you use, shampoo details, hair dye or product history, and any dermatologist notes.
+Bring clear photos of the scalp during a flare and during a quiet period, your diagnosis if you have one, the names and strengths of creams or lotions you use, shampoo details, hair dye or product history, and any dermatologist notes.
 If you have had patch testing, biopsy, or treatment for psoriasis, seborrheic dermatitis, folliculitis, or scarring alopecia, bring that too.

 I need to know how often you scratch, whether the itch wakes you at night, whether the skin ever cracks or bleeds, and whether products make it worse.
 These details are not small.
 They tell me how safe the first 10 to 14 days after surgery may be.